Sietze de Vries: Life

 Sietze de Vries' father was the organist at the Gereformeerde Kerk (Vrijgemaakt) in Niezijl, where his grandfather was the sexton.
-During his school years, de Vries attended the H.N.
-Werkman College in Groningen.
+During his school years, de Vries attended the Gomarus College in Groningen.
 Since 1988, he received organ lessons from lecturers at the Prins Claus Conservatorium in Groningen.
 The lessons took place at the famous Organ in the Martinikerk at Groningen, which received its authoritative form in 1692 through Arp Schnitger. de Vries studied at the Groningen Conservatory with Johan Beeftink, Jan Jongepier and Wim van Beek until he obtained his bachelor's degree in 1994.
 At the Royal Conservatory of The Hague followed two years in the organ class of Jos van der Kooy, graduating with a master's degree in 1996.
 There, de Vries deepened his knowledge of improvisation with van der Kooy from 1996 to 1998.
 Since 1994, de Vries has been active as a concert organist.
 In 2002, he won the International Organ Improvisation Competition in Haarlem.

 At the Southern Adventist University in Tennessee, de Vries has held a visiting professorship since 2011.
 Since 2015, he has been a lecturer in piano at the Prins Claus Conservatorium, and in 2020 he received an appointment there as a lecturer in the organ major, succeeding Theo Jellema from September 2021.

 Since 2017, he has shared with Stef Tuinstra the organist position of the Martinikerk Groningen, which was held by Wim van Beek for 60 years before them.
 In addition, he is still organist with a quarter position at the Immanuelkerk in Groningen, where he has worked since 2014.

-De Vries is artistic director of the Stichting Hinszorgel Leens, a foundation that promotes young talent.
+De Vries is the artistic director of the Stichting Hinszorgel Leens, a foundation that promotes young talent.
 He also directs the Organ Education Center Groningen, which, starting with the Hinsz organ of the Petruskerk in Leens, aims to preserve and publicise the historic organ landscape of Groningen (province).
 He gives organ lessons, leads organ excursions and master classes.